mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 # Tutorial 2: Modify an Existing Model

 This tutorial walks through the steps to modify an existing model.
-There are several existing models publically available on Github, and for the purposes of this tutorial we will use MimiDICE2010, available on Github [here](https://github.com/anthofflab/MimiDICE2010.jl).
+There are several existing models publically available on the [MimiRegistry](https://github.com/mimiframework/MimiRegistry), and for the purposes of this tutorial we will use the `MimiDICE2010` model.

 Working through the following tutorial will require: